 - This law largely implements the provisions of the UNESCO Convention for the Protection of Underwater Cultural Heritage.
 According to the OCE Law, all findings at sea had to be reported to the Governor of West Flanders.
 The governor acted as 'recipient of underwater cultural heritage' and was not only responsible for the registration and notification of findings, but also provided advice to the competent (former secretary of state) minister for the North Sea regarding the possible heritage status of a finding.
-Under the new Law of 23 April 2021, a cooperation agreement will be drawn up concerning the findings; - On 21 September 2016, a RD was adopted imposing measures regarding in situ protected underwater heritage followed by several MDs for the protection of underwater cultural heritage, including individual measures for the protection of 9 of the 11 already recognised wreck sites in the Belgian North Sea (see implementing measures of the Law of 4 April 2014, see 9.3.1 Maritime archaeological heritage).
-For the shipwreck sites HMS Wakeful and UB-29, these measures were not necessary because of their location in a fairway.
-Consequently, these sites are indirectly protected.
+Under the new Law of 23 April 2021, a cooperation agreement will be drawn up concerning the findings; - On 21 September 2016, a RD was adopted imposing measures regarding in situ protected underwater heritage followed by several MDs for the protection of underwater cultural heritage, including individual measures for the protection of nine of the eleven already recognised wreck sites in the Belgian North Sea (see implementing measures of the Law of 4 April 2014, see 9.3.1 Maritime archaeological heritage).
+For the shipwreck sites HMS Wakeful and UB-29, these measures were not necessary because of their location in a fairway, giving them already indirect protection.
 The Law of 23 April 2021 further defines the scope of application for underwater cultural heritage (e.g. including the paleontological context) (Van Quickenborne 2020).
-Wrecks which have been underwater for more than one hundred years will therefore automatically be considered as underwater heritage, and on the basis of a research report, the minister for the North Sea can determine whether specific wrecks are also eligible for this and the possible protection in situ.
-When the law was approved, this implied that, according to an initial inventory, 54 wrecks were granted the status of underwater cultural heritage, a selection of which can then be protected (Demerre et al. 2020).
+Wrecks which have been underwater for more than one hundred years will therefore automatically be considered as underwater heritage, and on the basis of a research report, the minister for the North Sea can determine whether specific wrecks are also eligible for possible protection in situ.
+Following this law, according to an initial inventory, 54 wrecks were granted the status of 'underwater cultural heritage', of which a selection can then be protected (Demerre et al. 2020).